 My granddaughter was not willing to trade places with that Indian princess no matter how exciting her life might have been.
 Her life had zero value for my granddaughter.
-On the other hand, that princess might have gladly changed places with my granddaughter, giving up a life being lived for a life to be lived at a later date”.
+On the other hand, that princess might have gladly changed places with my granddaughter, giving up a life being lived for “a life to be lived at a later date”.
 One is reminded of a football team that trades a current player for “a player (or a draft pick) to be named later”.

 On another day, I was watching two of my grandsons play with blocks on the living room floor.
 One was building a train, the other a tower.
 It occurred to me that they were acting out two very different conceptions of time: serial time vs. cumulative time.